Dimosthenis Michalentzakis: Career

 He started swimming at the age of 4 due to his disease which is obstetric paralysis in the right upper limb and he managed to pass all the swimming steps with great success.
 It is remarkable that Dimosthenis is the only Greek swimmer who swims also with the regular swimmers and succeeds to secure qualification limits for the Panhellenic Championships.

 In 2014, he joined the national men's swimming team disabled athletes.
 At 2014 IPC Swimming European Championship in Eindhoven, he finished 4th in the 200m individual medley S9 race and 5th in the 100m butterfly S9, just 16 years old.

 At the 2015 IPC Swimming World Championships in Glasgow, he finished 4th in the 100m butterfly S9.
 His greatest success, however, was achieved at the 2016 Paralympic Games in Brazil, as he won the Gold Paralympic medal and set a new Paralympic record (59:27) in the 100m butterfly S9.

 At the 2017 World Para Swimming Championships in Mexico City, he won the gold medal in the 100m butterfly S9 race, while at 2018 World Para Swimming European Championships in Dublin he won two gold medals (100m butterfly S8, 200m individual medley S8).
 In 2018, he also competed in the men's 100 metre freestyle S10 event at the 2018 Mediterranean Games held in Tarragona, Spain.

 At 2019 World Para Swimming Championships in London, he became world champion again, winning three gold medals in the S8 classification (50m freestyle, 100m freestyle, 100m butterfly).

 At 2020 World Para Swimming European Open Championships in Funchal, he won three gold medals in the S8 classification (50m freestyle, 100m freestyle, 100m butterfly).

+He was awarded as the Best Greek male athlete with a disability for 2019 and 2022.